smhurf/lewagon_challenges/07-Data-Engineering/02-ML-Iteration/04-MLFlow-quickstart/README.md

 **So what can we do?**

 We can try to improve our model by:
-- building and trying to use different or more features
+- building and trying to use different or additional features
 - testing different estimators (linear, non linear, etc)
 - tuning the hyperparameters of our pipeline